litmuschaos/litmus/README.md

 ## Viewing Logs

-Litmus pod (experiment-runner) console logs comprise of ansible playbbok run outputs & can be captured by any logging daemon (such as fluentd), with most reference implementations using it as part of a standard stack (EFK).
+Litmus pod (experiment-runner) console logs comprise of ansible playbbok run outputs & can be captured by any logging daemon (such as fluentd), with most reference implementations using it as part of a standard stack (Elasticsearch-Fluentd-Kibana).
 However, you could also use the stern-based [logger](https://github.com/litmuschaos/test-tools/tree/master/logger), either as a sidecar in the litmus job or a separate deployment to collect pod & system (kubelet) logs.

 ## Ways to Contribute